sctwomey/glowing-broccoli/RegexTutorial.md

 ### Anchors

 The caret <code>^</code> and the dollar sign <code>$</code> are characters that are called anchors in a regular expression.
-The caret <code>^</code> indicates the beginning of a string, and the dollar <code>$</code> indicates the end of a string.
+The caret <code>^</code> indicates the beginning of a string sequence, and the dollar <code>$</code> indicates the end of a string sequence.
 In the email example listed in the Summary, the beginning of the example email regex is displayed in this snippet <code>^([a-z0-9_\.-]+)</code> - the snippet begins with a <code>^</code> character.
 The end of the example email regex is displayed in this snippet <code>([a-z\.]{2,6})$</code> - the snippet ends with a <code>$</code> character.

 ### Quantifiers

 Quantifiers in regular expressions are metacharacters that are used to enumerate how many times the previous character or character group should be matched.
 This allows for pattern matching characters or character groups of varying lengths.
-Since quantifiers attempt to match as many characters or character groups as possible, they are referred to as being "greedy".
-They include the following:
+Usually, quantifiers attempt to match as many characters or character groups as possible.
+When quatifiers attempt this action they are referred to as being "greedy", and include the following:

 - <code>?</code>: Pattern match zero or one times.
 - <code>*</code>: Pattern match zero or more times.